 - 4. Tall buildings in Bexley are considered to be more than 25 metres in height and must comply with the tall buildings policy in the London Plan.
-In addition, the applicant must demonstrate: - a) sufficient access to public transport; - b) access to local services and facilities, depending on the number and type of residents expected; - c) the proposal will not have an adverse impact on local character, including heritage assets; - d) the design considers topography; - e) the proposal will not create adverse environmental impacts, including flood risk, creation of a wind tunnel, loss or lack of daylight and sunlight; - f) the design is of the highest architectural quality; and - g) the proposal will integrate into its surroundings at all levels, particularly at street level and into the skyline. - 5.
-Suitable locations for tall buildings are within and near the town centres of Abbey Wood Village (defined in Figure 4) and Lower Belvedere (defined in Figure 5).
+In addition, the applicant must demonstrate that: - a. there is sufficient access to public transport; - b. there is access to local services and facilities, depending on the number and type of residents expected; - c. the proposal will not have an unacceptable adverse impact on local character, including heritage assets; - d. the design considers topography; - e. the proposal will not create unacceptable adverse environmental impacts, including flood risk, creation of a wind tunnel, loss or lack of daylight and sunlight; - f. the design is of high architectural quality; and - g. the proposal will integrate into its surroundings at all levels, particularly at street level and into the skyline. - 5.
+Suitable Locations for Tall Buildings are within and near the town centres of Abbey Wood Village (defined in Figure 5) and Lower Belvedere (defined in Figure 6).